-One thing is for certain: college is a whole lot different than high school!
+One thing is for sure — college is a whole lot different than high school!
 The work is harder, and there are a lot more “temptations” to distract you.

 If you’re like many college students these days and need to hold down a part-time job, the demands on your time are even greater.
 College may also represent the first time you’ve been on your own, so Mom and Dad won’t be around to keep you in line!

-So how can you be sure you will have enough time to devote to your academic and work activities while still being able to have a little fun now and them?
+How can you be sure you will have enough time to devote to your academic and work activities while still having a little fun now and then?
 The following time management tips can help you make your entire college experience as productive and rewarding as possible.

 Block Your Classes

 Rather than spreading your classes throughout the day, consider scheduling them back-to-back.
-You’ll avoid those gaps between classes that are often spent on unproductive activities such as surfing the Web or posting on Facebook.
-You’ll also find that you’ll have larger blocks of time available for studying, working or hanging out with your friends.
+You’ll avoid those gaps between classes, often spent on unproductive activities such as scrolling through social media or binge-watching Netflix.
+You’ll also find you’ll have larger blocks of time available for studying, working, or hanging out with your friends.

 Write It Down

-Once you have pinned down your class schedule for the semester, create a written schedule that encompasses every waking minute of the day.
-This will help to ensure you have time for everything you need to accomplish while still having time for fun.
+Once you have pinned down your classes for the semester, create a written schedule that encompasses every waking minute of the day.
+Doing so will help ensure you have time for everything you need to accomplish while still having time for fun.

-As a very general rule of thumb, figure on two hours of study time for every hour of classroom/lecture time, but be sure to allow for some flexibility so you can make adjustments as needed.
-Any remaining time can be spent working, playing or however you see fit!
+As a very general rule of thumb, allow yourself two hours of study time for every hour of classroom or lecture time, and be sure to build in some flexibility, so you can adjust as needed.
+You can spend any remaining time working, playing, or however you see fit!